python-attrs/attrs/docs/examples.md

 1
 ```

-Please note that converters only run on initialization.
+Please note that converters only run on initialization when using the old-school {func}`attr.s` decorator.
+They do run by default with {func}`attrs.define` and friends.
+This behavior can be changed using the *on_setattr* argument.

 Check out {ref}`converters` for more details.